 The first line of defense when it comes to fire safety is education.
 Haldimand County provides substantial public education in various forms.
 We educate at the elementary level all the way up to the senior level.
 Annually we have a "Sparky" program that is geared to the grade ones and two's to teach about fire safety.
 This has been ongoing for 4 years and is well received by all of the Haldimand County schools.
+In 2019, our Public Educator was able to attend 19 Haldimand County elementary schools for our "Sparky" Program.
+Each school required 3 visits from our educator throughout the year to complete the program.
 Our public educators offer fire station tours to day camps, fire extinguisher training to groups, senior fire education for residents of care homes, attend parks for safety days and events like touch-a-truck.
 Any opportunity to provide fire safety public education is always welcome.
 The more fire prevention, the less fire suppression.
+In 2019, total educational events were over 50 including some of the following: